Simon & Garfunkel: 1969–1970: Growing apart and final album

-Garfunkel began acting, and played Captain Nately in the Nichols film Catch-22 (1970).
-Simon was to play the character of Dunbar, but screenwriter Buck Henry felt the film was already crowded with characters and wrote Simon's part out.
-Filming began in January 1969 and lasted about eight months, longer than expected.
-The production endangered the duo's relationship; Simon had completed no new songs, and the duo planned to collaborate after filming ended.
-Following the end of filming in October, the first performance of what was planned to be their last tour took place in Ames, Iowa.
-The US leg of the tour ended in the sold-out Carnegie Hall on November 27.
+Following the end of filming in October, the first performance of what was planned to be the last Simon & Garfunkel tour took place in Ames, Iowa.
+The US leg ended in the sold-out Carnegie Hall on November 27.
 Meanwhile, the duo, working with director Charles Grodin, produced an hourlong CBS special, Songs of America, a mixture of scenes featuring notable political events and leaders concerning the US, such as the Vietnam War, Martin Luther King Jr., John F. Kennedy's funeral procession, Cesar Chavez and the Poor People's March.
 It was broadcast only once, due to tension at the network regarding its content.
 The BBC said that "one million viewers responded by turning the dial and watching the figure skating on NBC instead."

-Bridge over Troubled Water, Simon & Garfunkel's final studio album, was released in January 1970 and charted in over 11 countries, topping the charts in 10, including the Billboard Top LP's chart in the US and the UK Albums Chart.
+Bridge over Troubled Water, Simon & Garfunkel's final studio album, was released in January 1970 and charted in more than 11 countries, topping the charts in 10, including the Billboard Top LP's chart in the US and the UK Albums Chart.
 It was the best-selling album in 1970, 1971 and 1972 and was at that time the best-selling album of all time.
 It was also CBS Records' best-selling album before the release of Michael Jackson's Thriller in 1982.
 The album topped the Billboard charts for 10 weeks and stayed in the charts for 85 weeks.
 In the United Kingdom, the album topped the charts for 35 weeks, and spent 285 weeks in the top 100, from 1970 to 1975.
-It has since sold over 25 million copies worldwide.
+It has since sold more than 25 million copies worldwide.
 "Bridge over Troubled Water", the lead single, reached number one in five countries and became the duo's biggest seller.
-The song has been covered by over 50 artists, including Elvis Presley, Johnny Cash, Aretha Franklin, Jim Nabors, Charlotte Church, Maynard Ferguson, Willie Nelson, Roy Orbison, Michael W. Smith, Josh Groban, and The Mormon Tabernacle Choir.
+The song has been covered by more than 50 artists, including Elvis Presley, Johnny Cash, Aretha Franklin, Jim Nabors, Charlotte Church, Maynard Ferguson, Willie Nelson, Roy Orbison, Michael W. Smith, Josh Groban, and The Mormon Tabernacle Choir.
 "Cecilia", the follow-up, reached number four in the US, and "El Condor Pasa" hit number 18.
 A brief British tour followed the album release, and the duo's last concert as Simon & Garfunkel took place at Forest Hills Stadium.
 In 1971, the album won six awards at the 13th Annual Grammy Awards, including Album of the Year.